 The State of California could step in to shift the burden

 Governor Jerry Brown signed into law Senate Bill 901 in September of 2018.
 It might offer some relief, but it would need to be revised by the legislature.
 The bill gives the California Public Utilities Commission (CPUC) authority to oversee new fire-related bonds issued by the utilities.
-The proceeds of those bond sales would be used to compensate fire victims.
+Fire victims would be compensated from the proceeds of the bond sales.
 Ultimately, the cost of the bonds would then be paid back by ratepayers over several decades.

-But there is a problem for victims of the fires from 2018.
+However, there is a problem for victims of the fires from 2018.
 Senate Bill 901 only covers 2017 and earlier fires plus future fires after 2018.
-For some reason victims of the 2018 fires were left out of the bill.
+But for some reason, the bill did not include victims of the 2018 fires.
 There is talk in the legislature of revising Senate Bill 901.
 Unfortunately, PG&E’s impending bankruptcy puts any legislative action on hold.
 According to Assemblyman Chris Holden (D-Pasadena).
 “The landscape has shifted, quite frankly, from a legislative approach to one that’s in the courts,”

 Holden, who is the chairman of the Assembly Utilities and Energy Committee, says that the legislature must wait to see how PG&E’s bankruptcy is resolved.
 But Holden also said that he may ask lawmakers to intervene to ensure that victim compensation is prioritized over creditor compensation.
 Otherwise, Holden states, “The victims would be victimized once again.”